Translational Science Benefits

 Organizations, repositories, websites, and other sources where you can find more information:

 - The Tufts Medical Center Cost-Effectiveness Analysis (CEA) Registry.
 The CEA Registry is a comprehensive database of 5,655 cost-utility analyses on a wide variety of diseases and treatments.
-See What is the CEA Registry? for guidance.

 Data Limitations